neufeld/AXIOME3/README.md

 a.
 SampleSheet (used for MiSeq), and
 b. the directory that has sequence data (fastq.gz files)

-_You don't have to do this if you already a manifest file_
+_You don't have to do this if you already have a manifest file_

-_Skip to Running Pipeline Section if you already have manifest file_
+_Skip to Running Pipeline Section if you already have a manifest file_

 You can use the script by running the command
 ```